guedes2142/guedes2142/README.md

 </p>

 - 🌱 I’m currently learning **Python, Django, JavaScript, Html, Css**
-- 🌱 I want learn yet C#, NodeJs, Java, But i want by a expert in Python and Django Framework**
+- 🌱 I want learn yet C#, NodeJs, Java, React, But i want by a expert in Python and Django Framework**
 - 👯 I’m looking to collaborate on **Python Projects**
 - 💬 Ask me about **Python**